dendibakh/perf-book/chapters/6-CPU-Features-For-Performance-Analysis/6-2 TMA-Intel.md

 ### Step 1: Identify the Bottleneck {.unlisted .unnumbered}

 As a first step, we run our microbenchmark and collect a limited set of events that will help us calculate Level 1 metrics.
-Here, we try to identify high-level performance bottlenecks of our application by attributing them to the four L1 buckets: `Front End Bound`, `Back End Bound`, `Retiring`, and `Bad Speculation`.
+Here, we try to identify high-level performance bottlenecks of our application by attributing them to the four L1 buckets: `Frontend Bound`, `Back End Bound`, `Retiring`, and `Bad Speculation`.
 It is possible to collect Level 1 metrics using the Linux `perf` tool.
 The `perf stat` command has a dedicated `--topdown` option, however, in the recent version it will output these metrics by default.
 Below is the breakdown for our benchmark.
 The output of all commands in this section is trimmed to save space.

 ```bash
 $ perf stat -- ./benchmark.exe